Automating Boundary Filling in Cubical Type Theories: Acknowledgement

-We are grateful to Axel Ljungström for discussions about the solver and to him and Tom Jack for cubical versions of Eckmann-Hilton and syllepsis for us to test it with.
+We are grateful to Axel Ljungström for discussions about the solver and to him and Tom Jack for cubical versions of Eckmann-Hilton and syllepsis for us to test it with; and to both the FSCD and LMCS reviewers for their careful reading and constructive feedback.